cypress-io/cypress-documentation/content/guides/references/migration-guide.md

 })
 ```

-After migrating and `testIsolation=true` by default, this flow would need to be
+After migrating, when `testIsolation=true` by default, this flow would need to be
 contained within a single test.
 While the above practice has always been
 [discouraged](/guides/references/best-practices#Having-tests-rely-on-the-state-of-previous-tests)
 we know some users have historically written tests this way, often to get around